pijar2000/de_zoomcamp_dec/01-docker-terraform/architect_guideline/question_4.md

 ## Question 4.
 Longest trip for each day
 Guideline by pijar
+- You can analyze it with SQL inside database or simply pandas in python notebook
+- For this question, the fastest analysis is using pandas
 - You need to load the data from question 3, check the question_3 note

 Which was the pick up day with the longest trip distance?
 Only consider trips with `trip_distance` less than 100 miles (to exclude data errors).